Piazza San Lorenzo

-Piazza San Lorenzo is a city square in Florence, Italy, with the Basilica di San Lorenzo situated at the centre.
+Piazza San Lorenzo is a city square in Florence, Italy, with the Basilica of San Lorenzo, Florence situated at the centre.

 History

 The boundaries of the square have been partially revised over time.
 The name of the square refers to the basilica of San Lorenzo.
 Borgo San Lorenzo is a street located between piazza San Giovanni and piazza San Lorenzo.

 The basilica is one of the oldest in Florence, having been consecrated in 393 AD, at which time it stood outside the city walls.
 For three hundred years it was the city's cathedral, before the official seat of the bishop was transferred to Santa Reparata.